kahing/goofys/README.md

   * appending to a file
   * creating files larger than 1TB

+## Compatibility with non-AWS S3

+goofys has been tested with the following non-AWS providers:

+* Amplidata
+* EMC Atmos
+* Google Cloud Storage
+* Openstack Swift
+* S3Proxy
+* Minio (limited)

 # References

   * Data is stored on [Amazon S3](https://aws.amazon.com/s3/)